The following article is an excerpt from "A Book of Bible Study"

 During the interview, the host put the question to this very wealthy and accomplished man, asking him if he believed in God.
 As he pondered the question, looking slightly off to the right and just above the host who was seated opposite from him, he replied that he was not sure if there is a God.
 He went on to say that there might be a God, but he was not really sure.
 Once again, fixing his gaze back on the host conducting the interview, he said that he tried to focus on things that he did know and understand, rather than on things he did not know.

-This was a very interesting reply, and one that appeared to be candid, straightforward, and honest.
+This was a very interesting reply, and one that appeared to be straightforward and honest.
 Although God had given great material wealth to this man, in his own mind he did not even know whether God exists or not.
 In this present life he is tremendously wealthy, but from the perspective of the eternal, one who does not know God is a pauper.
 What an irony to contemplate.

 A Contrary View of Blessing